-- 4.1 Our policy follows the advice given by the DfE in the non-statutory guidance of November 2014 and meets the requirements of the BSO Standards.
+- 4.1.
+Our policy follows the advice given by the DfE in the non-statutory guidance of November 2014 and meets the requirements of the Independent School Standards/BSO Standards.
 Aspects of SMSC are infused within the day-to-day operation of our school; incorporated through the curriculum, both in content included in subject schemes of work and through other planned learning opportunities in the school.
 They are captured in our written aims and expressed in the ethos and behaviours of everyone.
-Our approach to SMSC ensures that principles are actively promoted which: - Enable pupils to develop their self-knowledge, self-esteem and self-confidence; - Enable pupils to distinguish right from wrong and to respect the civil and criminal law of England; - Encourage pupils to accept responsibility for their behaviour, show initiative and understand how they can contribute positively to the lives of those living and working in the locality in which the school is situated and to society more widely; - Enable pupils to acquire a broad general knowledge of and respect for public institutions and services in England; - Further tolerance and harmony between different cultural traditions by enabling pupils to acquire an appreciation of and respect for their own and other cultures; - Encourage respect for other people, paying particular regard to the protected characteristics set out in the 2010 Act; and - Encourage respect for democracy and support for participation in the democratic process, including respect for the basis on which the law is made and applied in England. - 4.2 Discriminatory or extremist opinions or behaviours are challenged as a matter of routine. - 4.3 In addition, our approach to SMSC ensures that all pupils will gain an: - Understanding of how citizens can influence decision-making through the democratic process: - Appreciation that living under the rule of law protects individual citizens and is essential for their well-being and safety; - Understanding that there is a separation of power between the executive and the judiciary, and that while some public bodies such as the police and the army can be held to account through Parliament, others, such as the courts, maintain independence; - Understanding that the freedom to hold other faiths and beliefs is protected in law;

-- Acceptance that people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour; and - Understanding of the importance of identifying and combatting discrimination.
+Our approach to SMSC ensures that principles are actively promoted which: - Enable pupils to develop their self-knowledge, self-esteem and self-confidence; - Enable pupils to distinguish right from wrong and to respect the civil and criminal law of England; - Encourage pupils to accept responsibility for their behaviour, show initiative and understand how they can contribute positively to the lives of those living and working in the locality in which the school is situated and to society more widely; - Enable pupils to acquire a broad general knowledge of and respect for public institutions and services in England; - Further tolerance and harmony between different cultural traditions by enabling pupils to acquire an appreciation of and respect for their own and other cultures; - Encourage respect for other people, paying particular regard to protected characteristics; and - Encourage respect for democracy and support for participation in the democratic process, including respect for the basis on which the law is made and applied in England. - 4.2.
+Discriminatory or extremist opinions or behaviours are challenged as a matter of routine. - 4.3.
+In addition, our approach to SMSC ensures that all pupils will gain an: - Understanding of how citizens can influence decision-making through the democratic process; - Appreciation that living under the rule of law protects individual citizens and is essential for their well-being and safety; - Understanding that there is a separation of power between the executive and the judiciary, and that while some public bodies such as the police and the army can be held to account through Parliament, others, such as the courts, maintain independence; - Understanding that the freedom to hold other faiths and beliefs is protected in law; - Acceptance that people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour; and - Understanding of the importance of identifying and combatting discrimination.

-5 Religious Education and PSHE
+5. Religious Education and PSHE

-- 5.1 Our school includes learning about other religions as part of our commitment to valuing difference; Sex and Relationships Education is part of the PSHE and Science programmes. - 5.2 Our PSHE course is delivered to all pupils through discrete PSHE lessons taught by our teachers.
+- 5.1.
+Our school includes learning about different religions as part of the work we do to help students value difference.
+Certain units of Science and PSHE consider sex and relationship education. - 5.2.
+Our PSHE course is delivered to all pupils through discrete PSHE lessons taught by our teachers.
 There is one lesson of taught PSHE a week.
 Elements of the programme may be supported through the bringing in of additional expertise, such as outside speakers, or the use of teachers with a particular interest or knowledge in a specific area.
-In addition to these discrete sessions, PSHE is also dealt with across the curriculum (e.g., Social issues through the teaching of English Literature; Health through Biology and PE; Citizenship through History & Global Citizenship).
+In addition to these discrete sessions, PSHE is also dealt with across the curriculum (e.g., Social issues through the teaching of English Literature; Health through Biology and PE; Citizenship through History & RE).
 There are also centrally organised sessions which supplement the delivery in house, dealing with issues such as bullying, alcohol, sexual relationships and drugs, as well as supporting careers and economic education.

-6 Co-curriculur
+6. Co-curriculur